 You can look up the county for a particular address in the U.S. using the Census Bureau's American Factfinder.
 MelissaData posts a database of zip codes found in each county.

-To find out the population, county seat/courthouse or land area, of a particular country, look in The World Almanac.
+To find out the population, county seat/courthouse or land area, of a particular country, look in The World Almanac or use NACO's City-County Search.
 Population is also available in the "Counties/Area and Population" section of the Population page of the online National Data Book, in the Census Bureau's County and City Data Book and in the green pages of the Judicial Staff Directory.

 For statistical information, see the Census Bureau's County and City Data Book, the County and City Extra and/or the States and Local Areas section of the online National Data Book.